-It is a big irony: Putin will sell less oil compared to pre-invasion Ukraine level but may make more money in the end.
+It is a big irony: Putin will sell less oil compared to the level before the invasion of Ukraine, but may make more money in the end.
 By reducing supply via sanctions, and demand still rising, ceteris paribus, countries like Saudi Arabia (and Russia) will see more digits in their bank accounts.
 (Nigeria would have joined but I am told that our output cannot be increased immediately.)

 As someone who will not want anyone to attack my village, I repudiate the actions of Russia and all bullies in the world, past and present.
 Yet, there needs to be a better way to help Ukraine than “killing” people through hunger in Africa and other parts of the world.
 Sri Lanka is largely gone.
 Many parts of the world are stressed!